 In all four waves, there were higher numbers of admissions in the public sector.
 Following an increase in admissions in both sectors since week 46, there has been decreased admissions in the past week (Figure 7).
-Weekly admissions during the fourth wave were similar to the weekly numbers of admissions at the peak of the third wave in both sectors, and lower than the first and second waves.
+Weekly admissions at the peak of the fourth wave were similar to the weekly numbers of admissions at the peak of the third wave in both sectors, and lower than the first and second waves.